Protocol Serialization and Deserialization¶

 registry.

-Below is an example of a Trait
+Below is an example of a Trait implementation.

 @dataclass(init=False, frozen=True)